This Is How You Should Be Storing Off-Season Clothes (No Bulky Bins Necessary)

 The out-of-date way of storing out-of-season clothing involves stuffing the ones you won’t need for the upcoming season into a few large, plastic storage bins or cardboard boxes.
 When full, these bulky containers are heavy to move and too large to easily store.
 Plus, all the styles and sizes of clothes are mixed up in just a few containers.
 This means when the season changes you have to carry the heavy bin or box back to your bedroom where it’s likely to sit for weeks until you make the time to put away all the clothes.
 Until then, you’ll find yourself pulling the clothes you want to wear directly out of the bin.

 The smaller storage container trick simplifies the change-over, affording you the luxury of bringing out just the size and style of clothes you need, as you need them.
 Smaller bins are easier to carry and much easier tuck away for clothing storage.
 All you need to do is group like items together as you’re changing over the clothes for the season.
 For example, put all the t-shirts together in one container and the tank tops in another.
-And make sure you follow these tips for storing your summer wardrobe safely.

 Next summer, you can bring out just the t-shirts until it’s warm enough to start wearing the tank tops.
 If you own a variety of special occasion outfits or festive holiday clothes, you might consider making a small container of themed clothing; no sense having to flip past four or five specialty shirts you wear infrequently to find your everyday favorites.